rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 ### Startup Applications

 Gnome Tweaks is where you set the applications that run on startup.
 I try to keep these to a minimum.
-It's easy to forget that some application is automatically starting and you have forgotten about it.
+It's easy to forget that some application you don't use anymore is automatically starting and using system resources.

 There are a lot of options that you can "tweak" with the tool.
 I don't make a lot of changes but I do like having the Top Bar show Day, Data and Time.